I’ve spent over 18 years working in the construction industry, initially in the roofing industry before moving onto home

 Squirrels almost always enter the loft/attic via the eaves, this is the lowest part of the roof, often where the gutter is located.

 These pests usually sit in the guttering and chew through the top edge of the fascia board (see photos above and below).

 This hole is then used as an entry point for other squirrels and also birds that then nest in the loft.

 These photos may help to explain how they gain entry:

 Prevent Squirrels From Entering the Loft

-There are two products that will stop squirrels in the tracks:
+There are two products that will stop squirrels in their tracks:

 - thick metal